peterhry/peterhrynkow.com/_drafts/consistency-vs-flexibility.md

 #### Array or object prop

-Using an `array` or `object` prop to compose child elements is suitable for component libraries that prioritize consistency over flexibility.
+Using an `array` or `object` prop to compose child elements offers very little flexibility because the component controls how the children are rendered.
+This approach is suitable for component libraries that prioritize consistency over flexibility.

 Here the component is saying “Just give me the data — I'll take care of rendering the children".